 That afternoon we headed inland to the historic town of Tortosa.
 We had an interesting activity set up for us.
 At the same time as visiting the quaint old parts of the town we would be involved in a strategic role play game amongst our group.

-Each person was given a script or guideline of a particular character.
+Each person was given a script for a particular character.
 We had to interact with the other group members to try to convince them to support us, give us money or help us in someway.
 As the afternoon went one the game got more fun as the characters become more clear.
-More information about FaNac´s activity here Role play templarios

 The experience over the weekend made the long trip from Granada worthwhile.
 The TBM in Tarragona was in Spanish language with bloggers from all over Spain.
-I must thank the sponsors collaborators and organisers of the event as it was very well coordinated and great fun!
+Thanks to the sponsors and organisers of the event.
+It was very well coordinated and great fun!

 Special thanks go to Terres del Ebre & Costa Dorada Tourist Board who created great variety of activities for us to enjoy.
 Also to Panama Jack Boots & HomeAway for the handy Backpacks that we were given to put my extra things in to travel home with.